TheSylence/ArchitectureAnalyzer/ArchitectureAnalyzer/NugetReadme.md

 - Type must (not) implement a specified interface.
 - Type must (not) inherit from a specified type.
 - Related type must (not) exist.
+- Type must (not) be referenced from other type.

 ## Links